Blobfishman/unnecessary-activity-tracker/README.md

 Keep in mind that this generates 5 filetypes: _.cpg, .dbf, .prj, .shp, .shx_ If you set this Tool up on a server, you might consider running this very rarely, because the infra_score won't change much over time.

-(You can run this command with an optional `blur_radius`(between 0 and 1) at the end.
+(You can run this command with optional arguments `blur_radius`(between 0 and 1), `grid_width` and `grid height`(each >= 1, numbers of cells in each direction) at the end.
 This will blur the out coming infrastructure values to more realistically simulate the movement of persons between tiles.
-Keep in mind that this feature is work in progress, and only works on grids, that have the same width as height.)
+Keep in mind that this feature is work in progress!)

 ## Generating the Shape File